Want to stop memorising IP addresses? Not sure if your wireless box is at

 mDNS is known as Bonjour on macOS and iOS.

 Signpost is limited to publishing one sign at a time.
-A purchase is required to publish multiple signs simultaneously.
+An active Miln App Membership is required to publish multiple signs simultaneously.

-With a subscription, Signpost is unrestricted and can publish multiple signs.
+With a membership, Signpost is unrestricted and can publish multiple signs.

-Signpost is only available through the Mac App Store.
+Signpost is no longer available through Apple's Mac App Store.